DuncBoi/MagstripeSpoofer/README.md

 - You can use the default track data or input your own

 ### Place the Coil onto the Magstripe Reader
-> **Note:** *Finding the correct angle and placement of the coil so that it reliably triggers the barcode reader can be tedious.
+> **Note:** *Finding the correct angle and placement of the coil so that it reliably triggers the magstripe reader can be tedious.
 I find that it works best when placed above the ends of the reader and away from the center.
 Once you find a good location, tape the coil to the spot for repeated use*

 Example:
 ![Orientation](static/orientation.jpg)